jmm644/Discord-Cogs/Emoji_Role/README.md

 # Assign role with an emoji reaction

 This should work with all custom and standard emojis.

+# New!
+- Run the new `update_emojis` command before any other commands or when new emojis are created.

 # Getting Started
 ## This is built for my [Basic-Cog-Bot](https://github.com/stroupbslayen/Basic-Cog-Bot)